istio/istio.io/_docs/tasks/traffic-management/request-routing.md

 * Deploy the [BookInfo]({{home}}/docs/guides/bookinfo.html) sample application.

 > Note: This task assumes you are deploying the application on Kubernetes.
-  All of example commands are using the Kubernetes version of the rule yaml files (e.g., `samples/bookinfo/kube/route-rule-all-v1.yaml`).
+  All of the example commands are using the Kubernetes version of the rule yaml files (e.g., `samples/bookinfo/kube/route-rule-all-v1.yaml`).
 If you are running this task in a different environment, change `kube` to the directory that corresponds to your runtime (e.g., samples/bookinfo/consul/route-rule-all-v1.yaml for